 The impact of the Kerala floods is reflecting on the price (as the bank has nearly 50% of its branches in Kerala operations were deeply hurt during the floods).

 Because of this, the price had corrected severely, but now the business is up and running smoothly.
 The Bank’s strategy of diversifying income source by investments in related businesses is also bearing fruit as new streams are added to fee and other incomes

 During the recent quarter, banks improved business traction, the numbers of which are shown below:-

 |Wholesale Segment Loan Growth||29.4%|

 4. State Bank of India

-Though there are a lot of assets of SBI under stress, but firstly the synergies expected by acquisition of its subsidiaries are still left to take a full shape.
+Though there are a lot of assets of SBI under stress, firstly the synergies expected by the acquisition of its subsidiaries are still left to take full shape.
 This will augur well for the bank in the times.

 Also recently SBI bought good quality assets worth INR 45,000 crores from NBFCs (Non-Banking Financial Institutions) that are still facing the liquidity crunch.

 SBI took the opportunity at hand to increase the loan portfolio as NBFCs assets were available at attractive rates.
 Therefore, the bank has been making the best possible use of this opportunity both in priority and non-priority sectors.

 The markets are expected to be volatile in the coming quarters, mainly due to external factors such as oil prices, trade wars and domestic factors such as general elections in 2019.